nitish-raj/local-datalab/README.md

 # Local Data Lab

-Local Data Lab is a containerized, local-first data platform based on Airflow and Localstack on Minikube (k8) and deployed using Terraform for pipelines and infrastructure.
+Local Data Lab is a containerized, local-first data platform based on Airflow and Localstack (AWS) on Minikube (k8) with IaC using Terraform.

 ## System Requirements
 - macOS, Linux, or Windows (with WSL2) capable of running Docker